Chief Justice of the Court of Final Appeal: Residence

 The chief justice resides at the Chief Justice's House, also known as the Clavadel, at 18 Gough Hill Road, The Peak.
 It was built in 1893.
 The chief justice is also chauffeured in a government vehicle with the license plate "CJ".

 Judiciary administrator

 Attached to the office of the chief justice is a Judiciary administrator, who assists the chief justice in the overall administration of the Judiciary.
-Being the head of the Judiciary Administration, she has to ensure that proper support is provided to judges and judicial officers in the administration of justice, and that court operation is being carried out effectively and smoothly.
+Being the head of the Judiciary Administration, they have to ensure that proper support is provided to judges and judicial officers in the administration of justice, and that court operation is being carried out effectively and smoothly.